 (WP RSS Aggregator Plugin For WordPress)

-WP RSS Aggregator is an RSS feed importer and auto blogging WordPress plugin with additional functionality with premium extensions (add-ons).
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin that offers premium add-ons for extended functionality.

-For example, the Feed to Post extension for the WP RSS Aggregator plugin lets you import RSS feeds directly into your posts.
+For example, the Feed to Post add-on for the WP RSS Aggregator plugin lets you import RSS feeds directly into WordPress posts.

 For more details, go here: